CORE -- A Cell-Level Coarse-to-Fine Image Registration Engine for Multi-stain Image Alignment: Discussion

+\paragraph{Computational complexity} CORE is designed to scale to gigapixel WSIs by progressively constraining the optimization space.
+Let $k$ denote the number of extracted keypoints and $N, M$ the number of nuclei in source and target images.
+Coarse feature matching scales approximately as $O(k \log k)$ using nearest-neighbor search structures, though this depends on feature dimensionality and distribution.
+The point-set refinement stage based on probabilistic correspondence estimation scales approximately as $O(TNM)$, where $T$ is the number of optimization iterations.
+Table~\ref{tab:gpu_cpu_point} shows per step computation time on CPU and GPU for our CORE algorithm.
+To maintain tractability, we employ sparse nuclei sampling and coarse-to-fine initialization, ensuring that the refinement stage operates on reduced and well-aligned point sets.
+In practice, coarse registration completes in a few seconds, while fine registration requires takes few minutes depending on tissue size and nuclei density, reflecting the trade-off between accuracy and computational cost.

+Despite strong performance, CORE has some limitations.
+The most computationally expensive component is the nuclei-based refinement stage, which limits scalability to extremely large datasets without parallelization.
+Additionally, while the framework demonstrates robustness across a wide range of staining protocols, performance under rare or highly atypical staining conditions has not been exhaustively evaluated.
+Future work may explore learning-based acceleration of nuclei detection and correspondence estimation to reduce runtime while preserving generalization.
+Self-supervised or domain-adaptive feature learning tailored to histopathology may further improve robustness under extreme stain variation.
+Another promising direction is integrating uncertainty estimation into the registration pipeline to better handle ambiguous correspondences in highly heterogeneous tissue regions.
 In summary, this study demonstrates that combining deep feature-based global alignment with biologically informed local refinement is a powerful strategy for multimodal WSI registration.
 Our findings provide a foundation for the advancement of spatial analysis in digital pathology and the integration of complex, multidimensional biological data.